JoelMusa/MobileApp-design-and-development/README.md

 # MobileApp-design-and-development
-This repository is for a school course where i publish my labwork.
+/This repository is for a school course where i publish my labwork.